 In Beam.gg communities, we use gamification to drive user engagement and increase member retention.
 Users get to mod their profiles, level-up, complete quests, earn badges, unlock rewards, and so much more.
 New members even get special access to the Rookie Questline, which helps introduce them to the community and its features.

-And those are top community trend predictions for 2022.
+And those are top community trend predictions for this year.
 Do you predict something different?
 Let us know in the comments!